SpinningVinyl/scripts/README.md

 fname_sanitizer <filename1> <filename2> <filename3> ...
 ```

+### fname_validator

+Checks whether the supplied parameter is a valid filename.

 ### gsearch

 This script asks the user for a search query and opens it in Firefox.
 The search engine is selected based on the prefix. `g:` stands for Google, `gs:` for Google Scholar, `gi:` for Google Image Search, `w:` for Wikipedia, `so:` for Stack Overflow.
 By default the script uses DuckDuckGo.